A young mother debilitated by primary lymphedema becomes her own advocate and finds compassionate surgical treatment at Johns Hopkins.

 At that point, Tiffany sensed that dealing with her lymphedema would require her to do research, learn all she could, and advocate for herself.
-Another lymphedema patient she had met through her online outreach recommended a plastic and reconstructive surgeon at Johns Hopkins.
+Another lymphedema patient she had met through her online outreach recommended the plastic and reconstructive surgeons at Johns Hopkins.

-Tiffany found out how to get a referral, switched her insurance and got an interview with plastic surgeon Oluseyi Aliu, M.D.
+Tiffany found out how to get a referral, switched her insurance and got an interview.

 A Caring and Compassionate Approach

-Tiffany appreciated Aliu’s thorough approach to her case, the time he took to explain his recommendations to her and her family, and his accessibility.
+Tiffany appreciated Johns Hopkins’ thorough approach to her case, the time her surgeon took to explain his recommendations to her and her family, and his accessibility.
 All of this made it easier for her to endure the weekly trips to Baltimore.

-The admiration is mutual.
-Aliu notes that although he treats many patients with lymphedema, only a few people have the massive, localized swelling that Tiffany was enduring.
+Primary lymphedema is rare, and even among those who live with the condition, only a few people have the massive, localized swelling that Tiffany was enduring.

-“She is a very good self-advocate,” Aliu says.
-“She took the time to understand the details and the risks of the procedures.”
+But Tiffany made a commitment to herself and her health, and became a very good self-advocate, taking the time to understand the details and the risks of the procedures.

 “Unfortunately, I wasn’t able to undergo surgery right away,” Tiffany says.
-Her blood levels of a protein called prealbumin were too low, and Aliu was concerned she wouldn’t heal properly.
+Her blood levels of a protein called prealbumin were too low, and her surgeon was concerned she wouldn’t heal properly.

-With guidance from Aliu, Tiffany went on a diet to improve her nutrition and prepare her for her procedure.
+With guidance from her surgeon, Tiffany went on a diet to improve her nutrition and prepare her for her procedure.